ch1kulya/ani-scroll/README.md

 3. Open your web browser and go to `http://127.0.0.1:5000` to view the application.

 ## Project Structure
 - `app.py`: The main Flask application file that sets up the server and API routes.
 - `templates/index.html`: The main HTML file that includes the structure of the page and the script for dynamically loading content.
 - `static/styles.css`: The CSS file that styles the application.
+- `static/script.js`: The JavaScript file that handles fetching and displaying the titles

 ## Contributing